JarbasHiveMind/HiveMind-community-docs/docs/19_crypto.md

 2. **Decryption**:
    - The receiving device extracts the `ciphertext`, `nonce`, and `tag` from the message.
    - Using the same secret key, it decrypts the `ciphertext` and verifies the message integrity using the `tag`.

----

-HiveMind's encryption process provides a secure foundation for communication, protecting sensitive data against unauthorized access and tampering.
-Let us know if you'd like to explore specific implementation details or examples!